adams85/filelogger/README.md

 [![NuGet Release](https://img.shields.io/nuget/v/Karambolo.Extensions.Logging.File.svg)](https://www.nuget.org/packages/Karambolo.Extensions.Logging.File/)

 The code is based on ConsoleLogger and its **full feature set is implemented** (including log scopes and configuration reloading).
 The library has **no 3rd party dependencies**.
 No I/O blocking occurs as **processing log messages is done in the background**.
-File system access is implemented using the [Microsoft.Extensions.FileProviders.IFileProvider](https://docs.microsoft.com/en-us/aspnet/core/api/microsoft.extensions.fileproviders.ifileprovider) abstraction, so persistent storage can be replaced.
+File system access is implemented on top of the [Microsoft.Extensions.FileProviders.IFileProvider](https://docs.microsoft.com/en-us/aspnet/core/api/microsoft.extensions.fileproviders.ifileprovider) abstraction, so backing storage can be replaced.

 ### Additional features:
- - Routing log messages based on category to different files.
+ - Routing log messages based on category name to different files.
  - Rolling log files with customizable counter format.
  - Seperate log files based on log entry date.
  - Customizable log text formatting.